The spatial organization of transportation and mobility

 Continuous and Discontinuous Traffic

-Continuous traffic routes, mainly highways, secondary roads and access ramps.
+Continuous traffic routes, mainly highways, secondary roads, and access ramps.
 On this system, traffic is uninterrupted, meaning that the traffic can flow at a regular speed.
-The only way a vehicle can get access to this system is by merging in at specific access points (green circles).
+A vehicle can access this system only by free-flow merging in at specific access points (green circles).

-Discontinuous traffic routes, such as streets with intersections (traffic lights and stop signs), transit systems (bus stops and metro stations), pedestrians and bicycle paths.
-Traffic is interrupted at every intersection (red circles).
+Discontinuous traffic routes, such as streets with intersections (traffic lights and stop signs), transit systems (bus stops and metro stations), pedestrians, and bicycle paths.
+Traffic is interrupted at every intersection (blue circles).